akranga/kube-workshop/v2/lab-01/README.md

 ## Activity 1: Simple application deployment

 1. Create copy of [manifest](kube-deployment.yaml) file in your Web Terminal.
-(Use VIM, or download the file from Github using Curl)
+(Use VIM, or download the file from Github using Curl [link](https://raw.githubusercontent.com/akranga/kube-workshop/master/v2/lab-01/kube-deployment.yaml)
 2.